-Dementia is a term for various brain diseases that lead to different impairments in people.
-For example, those affected have difficulties thinking, speaking or interacting with other people.
+Dementia is an umbrella term for various brain diseases that lead to different impairments.
+For example, those affected have difficulties thinking, speaking, or interacting with other people.

-Dementia can also make everyday working life more difficult or make itself felt in everyday activities, such as household chores.
-Alzheimer's disease is the most common form of dementia.
-However, there are also other forms, such as
+Dementia can also make everyday tasks – such as working, managing household chores, or other daily activities – more challenging.
+While Alzheimer's disease is the most common form of dementia, there are many other types, including

-Dementia has a lot to do with memory and emotions.
-Remembering means connecting new experiences with old ones.
-Feelings such as joy, fear or anger help us to decide what is important and what is not.
-They play an important role in evaluating what should be stored in memory and what should not.
-In order to understand people with dementia, we need to understand that our memory is not only one of thinking, but also one of experiencing and feeling: a physical memory of the senses and touch, a memory of relationships and encounters.
+Dementia is closely connected to memory and emotions.
+Memory helps us link new experiences with past ones, while emotions – such as joy, fear, or anger – guide us in deciding what is important and what is not.
+Emotions play a key role in determining what gets stored in memory and what is forgotten.
+To understand people with dementia, it is important to recognise that memory is not only about thinking.
+It also involves experiencing and feeling: a physical memory of the senses and touch, and a memory of relationships and interactions.

 It is important to support people with dementia in a way that maintains their quality of life and promotes their well-being.
-This requires that we take their feelings seriously, give them security and support and show them appreciation.
+This requires taking their feelings seriously, giving them security and support, and showing them appreciation.

 It is possible to live well for a long time with dementia-related impairments.
-Especially if it is recognized early enough, psychosocial and medicinal measures can help to halt the progression of the impairments.
-The general public can also help: If everyone knows more about dementia, people with dementia-related impairments can be better supported in everyday life and lead a good life.
+Early recognition is particularly important, as psychosocial and medical measures can help to slow down the progression of the impairments.
+Educating the general public can also be helpful: with greater understanding and awareness, people affected by dementia can receive better support in their everyday lives and maintain a good quality of life.

-Austria also has its own dementia strategy with the aim of ensuring that people with dementia have many support options.
+Austria also has its own dementia strategy with the aim of ensuring that people with dementia have access to a variety of support options.

 The brochure "Living well with dementia" is also available in English, Bosnian, Croatian, Serbian and Turkish.
-Click on the lower link.
-At the bottom you will find the brochures for Download.
+Click on the link below.
+At the bottom of the page, you will find the brochures available for download.

 Here you will find offers on how to teach children about dementia.